-Most of us are probably familiar with HEPA or high-efficiency particulate air filters.
-A majority of air purifiers have it and some vacuums as well.
+You have likely heard of HEPA high-efficiency particulate air filters.
+A majority of air purifiers have HEPA-standard filtering.
+Some vacuums feature HEPA air filtering as well.
 These mechanical air filters force air through a very fine mesh fabric to trap impurities that get mixed in the air.
-To be considered a HEPA filter, it must meet the standard efficiency rating of removing up to 99.97% of particles as little as 0.3 microns from the air.
-The great thing about HEPA filters is that it only becomes more efficient as it gets dirtier whereas electrostatically charged and other air filters would call for more frequent replacements.
+To qualify as a HEPA filter, it must remove up to 99.97% of particles as little as 0.3 microns from the air.
+The great thing about HEPA filters is they become more efficient as the air gets dirtier whereas electrostatically charged air filters require more frequent replacements.

 PECO or photoelectrochemical oxidation technology, on the other hand, is a kind of filter that does not give allergens, bacteria, or viruses any chance to thrive.
 Instead of catching these toxins, PECO utilizes light to spark a nano-coated filter and achieve a catalytic oxidation reaction.
 Basically, organic substances are broken down into tiny harmless molecules.
-Since PECO filters don’t collect particles, it can clear pollutants that are about 1,000 times smaller than what HEPA filters can.
-It purifies and disinfects the air without you having to dispose of anything and risk exposure to that handful of dirt.
+Since PECO filters don’t collect particles, they can clear pollutants that are about 1,000 times smaller than what HEPA filters can.
+PECO filtering purifies and disinfects the air without you having to dispose of anything.

 How to choose an air purifier

-There are more than a few air purifiers available that it may just set your head spinning before you can catch your breath.
-Apart from the brand, you’d first have to consider the size of the room you want it to cover.
-You may spot some models with the AHAM Verifide seal that means it has been independently tested and passed the quality imposed by the Association of Home Appliance Manufacturers.
-You can also compare the CADR (clean air delivery rate) which refers to the volume of clean air an air purifier can produce at the highest speed setting in relation to the room’s square footage.
-It is safe to assume that the higher the CADR, the faster and more efficient the air purifier is.
+There are many factors to consider when choosing an air purifier.
+Apart from the brand, start with the size of the room where you will use the device.
+You may spot some models with the AHAM Verified seal.
+That sale means the purifier has been independently tested and passed the quality imposed by the Association of Home Appliance Manufacturers.
+You can also compare the CADR (clean air delivery rate) which refers to the volume of clean air an air purifier can produce at the highest speed setting in relation to the room’s cubic footage.
+The higher the CADR, the faster and more efficient the air purifier is.

-Since air purifiers are likely going to be running all day, you’d also need to factor in the cost of energy and so you might want to bet on an Energy Star-certified model.
-If you find the Energy Star logo, you are guaranteed that the air purifier is at least 40% more energy-efficient than typical models.
-You’ll need to account how much you’re willing to spend on replacement filters or opt to get one with washable filters.
-You’d also want to assess if you can leave with the noise it makes so check if it makes for quiet operation or has night modes.
+Since air purifiers typically run all day, factor in the cost of energy.
+Look for the Energy Star logo, which guarantees that the air purifier is at least 40% more energy-efficient than typical models.
+You’ll need to account for what you’ll spend on replacement filters or buy an air purifier with washable filters.
+Some air purifiers are overly noisy, so check for statements of quiet operation or night modes.

-There are air purifiers with specialized filters that are meant to take on particular pollutants.
+There are air purifiers with specialized filters to take on particular pollutants.
 HEPA filters are common for handling allergens, pet dander, hair, dust mites, and pollen while units with active carbon filters are recommended for removing odors.
-There are also models that are designed for smoke or for those with multiple chemical sensitivities.
+There are also models that are designed for smoke or for people with multiple chemical sensitivities.

 While most air purifiers promise ease of use, some units up the ante with built-in smart features.
 Ordinary air purifiers operate in one or two ways.
-Those with continuous air filtering work pretty much like a room fan wherein you’d press your desired speed and it consistently moves air at that rate.
-Others have modes for automatic air filtering that detect impurities with air quality sensors and adjusts itself accordingly to remove them from the air.
-As for smart air purifiers, you’ll be able to track and control the quality of your air.
-You’d know exactly what kind of microorganisms have infiltrated your home or office and see it displayed on the downloadable mobile app or have it in sync with smart home devices like Alexa.
+Those with continuous air filtering work pretty much like a room fan; press your desired air flow speed and it consistently moves air at that rate.
+Others have modes for automatic air filtering that detect impurities with air quality sensors and self-adjust to remove them from the air.
+Smart air purifiers allow you to track and control the quality of your air., typically with a smartphone app.
+Some smart air purifiers work in conjunction with smart home systems and devices, such as those that are compatible with Amazon Alexa.

 The best air purifier is simply one that best suits your needs.
-You can only think of supplementary features such as noise, portability, touch programs with LED indicators, timer, remote, or smart functions when you’ve acquired the final room size and the appropriate filtration system.
+Supplementary features such as noise, portability, touch programs with LED indicators, timer, remote, or smart functions are secondary to room size and the appropriate filtration system.
 Air purifiers can improve indoor air quality by eliminating allergens that are floating in the air.
-Heavier particles that fall to the ground quicker may or may not be captured in time.